roderickjackson-bradley/socket_io_app/work/w10/d3/03-react-state-props/03-react-state-props.md

 <img src="https://i.imgur.com/m5wLwS9.png">

-After the player completes finishes a guess, they will want to see another guess row show up (unless they won of course).
+After the player clicks the `<ScoreGuess>` button, they will expect another guess row to appear so that they guess again (unless they won of course).

 Since we'll need to be able to create new guess objects throughout the game play, let's write a method whose responsibility is to return a pristine guess object in **App.js**: